soundasleep/svntime/README.md

 Available on Google Code (SVN): https://code.google.com/p/svntime/ Or GitHub (Git): https://github.com/soundasleep/svntime

+**UPDATE:** This script has been superceded by [gittime](https://github.com/soundasleep/gittime) which has tests and support for more data sources.

 ## Composer support

 `svntime` can now be installed with [Composer](https://getcomposer.org/) through [Packagist](https://packagist.org/packages/soundasleep/svntime):